myselionite/mysbrowse/README.md

 4. Run the `build.bat` file.

 5. If the build is successful, you will find the executable in the `dist` folder.

+Note: You may edit the code of the `build.bat` and the `mysbrowse.py`, however you need to edit some name-specific code.